Fdawgs/ydh-authentication-service/README.md

 {
 	"name" : "ydh-sider-authentication-service",
 	"port" : "443",
-	"listener_url" : "http://localhost:444", // url and port of what the Mirth Connect FHIR Listener channel is listening on.
+	"listener_url" : "http://localhost:444", // url and port of what the Mirth Connect FHIR/HTTP Listener channel is listening on.
 	"USE_HTTPS": true, // If USE_HTTPS set to true, server will use the ssl key and cert in the object to provide HTTPS.
 	"ssl" : {
 		"key" : "./ssl_certificate/ydhclientcert.key",